This is perhaps the most impactful analysis, considering the importance and urgency of keeping your organization from being stolen

 Defenders then take an asset-centric mitigation strategy around applications and infrastructure.

-But if you’re serious about this (and you need to be), you’ll need a utility to store all the data for dicing and slicing (visualization).
+Synopsys.com sells a utility to store all your threat data for dicing and slicing (visualization).

 -